 - You may wish to write more than one draft before submitting your personal statement

-- There is a lot of guidance available on structuring a Personal statement online, UCAS has some useful information here.
+- There is a lot of guidance available on structuring a Personal statement online; you can find some useful information on the UCAS website.

 It’s important to proofread